harismuneer/Ultimate-Social-Scrapers/README.md

 Data is scraped in an organized format to be used for educational/research purposes by researchers.
 This scraper does not use Facebook's Graph API meaning there are no rate limiting issues.

 **This tool is being used by thousands of developers weekly and we are pretty amazed at this response!
-Thank you guys!🎉**
+Thank you!🎉**

 For **citing/referencing** this tool for your research, check the 'Citation' section below.